 Trouble zipping up

 Wetsuits are quite an emotive subject with so many body shapes & sizes, getting the right one is never easy.
 Then you have to consider what you are using it for.
 There is a lot to consider.
-During our review we have found it is important to get your size right first.
+During our review we have found it is important to get your size right first in order to get the best wetsuits for you.
 Then a good size chart helps with picking the ideal size for you.

 It is easy to spend a fortune when scuba diving but that is not necessarily the way with all the equipment.
 The wetsuit is a piece of equipment that you don’t have to spend crazy money on.
 Understanding what you need from your equipment and what works well for you.
 Will then help you form a decision based on knowledge.
 We hope after reading our review of the best wet suit.
 Will help you to decide & provide information that will help you make an informed decision.

-Out of the six wetsuits we have reviewed the general opinion was the best wetsuit.
+Out of the six wetsuits we have reviewed the general opinion was the best wetsuits.
 That is based on value for money, generally fitting well that kept you warm.
-With the size guide being accurate along with the quality of the cut we thought the O’Neills epic was our pick.
+With the size guide being accurate along with the quality of the cut we thought the O’Neills epic 4 / 3 mm was our pick.
 Overall people felt this was comfortable.
 It fitted well, and provided a good level of heat retention.
 Click here to check it out for yourself.

-We would love to hear your thoughts & feedback on masks you have purchased.
+We would love to hear your thoughts & feedback on the best wetsuits you have purchased.